 As you might expect from a dog who works all day for a living, Dalmadoodles have incredible endurance.
 They can run and play for hours on end and not be any worse for the wear.

-That means you’ll likely need a big backyard if you want to adopt one of these dogs, because they might get destructive in a cramped apartment.
+That means you’ll likely need a big backyard if you want to adopt s Dalmatian Poodle mix, because they might get destructive in a cramped apartment.
 At the very least, you should live near a big, open park — preferably an off-leash dog park.